-1. Current Status
+Provide the following data:

-Provide the following data: Total Student Population
+Total Student Population

-Number of All Students 38, 627
+Number of All Students 37,730

-Number of Gifted Students 2169
+Number of Gifted Students 2059

-Percent of Gifted Studer nts 5.61%
+Percent of Gifted Students 5.45%

 Limited English Proficient (Limited English proficient students are those who are coded as "LY," "LN," "LP," or "LF")

-Number of All Students 894 4
+Number of All Students 764

-Number of Gifted Stude nts 12
+Number of Gifted Students 6

-Percent of Gifted Studer nts 1.3%
+Percent of Gifted Students 0.78%

-Percentage of LEP Gifted Compared to Total Number of Gifted Students 0.55%
+Percentage of LEP Gifted Compared to Total Number of Gifted Students 0.29%

-\In order to calculate the "Percentage of LEP Gifted Compared to Total Number of Gifted Students", divide the number of LEP gifted students by the total number of gifted students in the district by and move the decimal point two numbers to the right.
+In order to calculate the "Percentage of LEP Gifted Compared to Total Number of Gifted Students", divide the number of LEP gifted students by the total number of gifted students in the district by and move the decimal point two numbers to the right.

 Low Socio-Economic Status Family

-Number of All Students 16 6,443
+Number of All Students 16,226

-Number of Gifted Students 1005
+Number of Gifted Students 743

-Percent of Gifted Students 6.1%
+Percent of Gifted Students 4.57

-Percentage of low SES Gifted Compared to Total Number of Gifted Students 46.3%
+Percentage of low SES Gifted Compared to Total Number of Gifted Students 36.1%

-\In order to calculate the "Percentage of SES Gifted Compared to Total Number of Gifted Students", divide the number of SES gifted students by the total number of gifted students in the district and move the decimal point two numbers to the right.
+In order to calculate the "Percentage of SES Gifted Compared to Total Number of Gifted Students", divide the number of SES gifted students by the total number of gifted students in the district and move the decimal point two numbers to the right.

-\\ Percentage of students who are gifted equals the number of students who are gifted within a category divided by the total number of students within that category
+Percentage of students who are gifted equals the number of students who are gifted within a category divided by the total number of students within that category

 2. District Goal

-In the text box below, provide the district's goal to increase the participation of students from under-represented groups in programs for students who are gifted, including the targeted category(ies).
+Provide the district's goal to increase the participation of students from under-represented groups in programs for students who are gifted, including which category(ies) are targeted:

-According to Rule 6A-6.03019(2)(b)(I), Florida Administrative Code (FAC), under-represented groups include students who are limited English proficient or from a low socioeconomic status family.
-Pursuant to the eligibility provisions of Rule 6A-6.030 19(2)(b )2, FAC, the district's goal is to achieve a representation of eligible students in programs for the gifted that is representative of the student population in the Clay County District Schools.
+According to Rule 6A-6.03019(2)(b)(l), Florida Administrative Code (FAC), under-represented groups include students who are limited English proficient or from a low socioeconomic status family.
+Pursuant to the eligibility provisions of Rule 6A-6.030 19(2)(b) 2, FAC, the district's goal is to achieve a representation of eligible students in programs for the gifted that is representative of the student population in the Clay County District Schools.
 The Clay County plan will target students from both of these groups.
 The long term district goal for Clay County is to achieve proportional representation in the gifted program of all currently under-represented populations.

-The district's plan addressing each of the following areas is included as an attachment: See Attachment: 3-10-1174
+The district's plan addressing each of the following areas is included as an attachment: See Attachment: 2-10-309